jaskaran1446/sentiment_analysis/README.md

 # sentiment_analysis
-A convoutional sentiment classifier for IMDb reviews
+A convolutional sentiment classifier for IMDb reviews using torchtext.